-- You can apply for a safety order no matter how long you have been living together.
-A parent can apply for a safety order against the other parent of the child even if they have never lived together. - A safety order prohibits the violent person from further acts of violence or threats of violence.
-It does not oblige that person to leave the family home. - A safety order can last up to 5 years and can be renewed.
+- A parent can apply for a safety order if you need protection from the other parent whether you have ever lived with them or not. - A safety order prohibits the violent person from further acts of violence or threats of violence.
+It does not oblige that person to leave the family home.

+- A safety order can last up to 5 years and can be renewed.